-In our angst and advertising driven society so often I hear people self diagnose and identify with their diagnosis, “my depression” or “my OCD”.
+In our angst driven society so often I hear people self diagnose and identify with their diagnosis, “my depression” or “my OCD”.
 One of the things I like about Narrative Practice is the idea that the problem is the problem.
 You are not the problem.
 This allows for a collaborative problem solving and some interesting new possibilities.
 There are many ways for persons to engage in therapeutic conversations that strengthen and expand a personal knowledge of one’s resourcefulness.

 Read about narrative practice from the originals.
 The Dulwich Center in Australia generously shares material in their library.http://www.dulwichcentre.com.au/what-is-narrative-therapy.html